 Many scholarship organizations also offer scholarships and programs designed for military spouses and dependents.
 While not promoted by the Department of Defense, these programs can help cover college tuition and other education expenses for military families.

-A lot of private organizations offers special discounts and services for military members and their families.
+Many private organizations offers special discounts and services for military members and their families.
 When eating out, shopping or seeking professional services, military families should inquire about military discounts.
 Some organizations limit the discounts to a special day or a single item while others offer a consistent five or ten percent discount.
 A valid military ID is usually required to take advantage of the discounts.